Osama-Saadany/Library-Management-System/README.md

     💾 Adding a database or file storage for persistence.

     🖌️ Enhancing the user interface with a frontend or command-line menu system.

-📜 License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.